The Grothendieck construction

 - category_theory.grothendieck.category_theory.category = {to_category_struct := {to_has_hom := {hom := λ (X Y : category_theory.grothendieck F), X.hom Y}, id := λ (X : category_theory.grothendieck F), X.id, comp := λ (X Y Z : category_theory.grothendieck F) (f : X ⟶ Y) (g : Y ⟶ Z), category_theory.grothendieck.comp f g}, id_comp' := _, comp_id' := _, assoc' := _}

-The forgetful functor from grothendieck F
+The forgetful functor from grothendieck F to the source category.

 Equations